Welcome

 SDLT Requirements

-An assignment of a lease may trigger a liability to Stamp Duty Land Tax (SDLT), especially if a premium is paid or the remaining term exceeds seven years.
+An assignment of a lease may trigger a liability to Stamp Duty Land Tax (SDLT) where consideration (a premium or similar) is paid.
 The assignee must file an SDLT return and pay any tax due within 14 days of completion.

 Key Term: SDLT return